 - Protest Song: "Indian Reservation", about the mistreatment of Native Americans.

 - Record Producer: Terry Melcher (the son of Doris Day) did most of their classic period, and played a heavy role in shaping their sound, in some cases playing most of the instruments on their studio recordings.
 Melcher also worked with The Beach Boys and The Byrds, but of course, these days he's best-known for his dealings with a certain aspiring singer-songwriter.

 - The Rez: "Indian Reservation" is a classic "political rez" song.

 - Secondary Character Title: Revere was the keyboardist, Mark Lindsay was the singer.

-- Singer Namedrop: "Paul Revere's Ride", "The Legend of Paul Revere" (which was a song about the band's history).
+- Singer Namedrop: "Paul Revere's Ride", "The Legend of Paul Revere".

 - "Stuck at the Airport" Plot: "The Great Airplane Strike", where Mark Lindsay sings about trying (and failing) to find another flight at LAX when one airline goes on strike.